-The Apple Secure Key Store Cryptographic Module, v1.0 considers all keys in memory to be ephemeral.
-They are received for use or generated by the module only at the command of the calling iOS service.
-The same holds for CSPs.
+The Apple Secure Key Store Cryptographic Module, v9.0 considers all keys in memory to be ephemeral.

-The keys managed by the module in Keybags are stored in non-volatile memory by the iOS operating system.
+The keys managed by the module in keybags are stored in non-volatile memory by the iOS operating system.
 The Keybag is wrapped with AES-256 KW followed by an export to iOS for permanent storage.
-After a power-up, the module imports the wrapped Keybags from iOS and unwraps them.
+After a power-up, the module imports the wrapped keybags from iOS and unwraps them.